Apply for Housing Benefit

 More information on Universal Credit can be found on GOV.UK website.

 How much you get depends on your income and other circumstances such as your savings and other people who live with you.

 Check GOV.UK benefits calculators to see what you’re entitled to:

 Who is not eligible?

-- you’re a full-time student – unless you’re disabled, have children of a pensionable age
+- You’re a full-time student – unless you’re disabled, have children or of a pensionable age

-We usually pay Housing Benefit and Council Tax Reduction from the Monday after we get your claim but in some circumstances we can pay from an earlier date.
+We usually pay Housing Benefit and Council Tax support from the Monday after we get your claim but in some circumstances we can pay from an earlier date.

-When applying for Local Council Tax Support and Housing Benefit there is a section within each application to request a backdate.
+When applying for Local Council Tax Support (LCTS) and housing benefit there is a section within each application to request a backdate.

 - 1 month for Housing Benefit